sharispe/sm-tools-evaluation/README.md

 #### Test 1: Term to Term computations

-This test aims to compare the tools for the computation of semantic similarities between pair of terms defined in the Gene Ontology.
+This test aims to compare the tools for the computation of semantic similarities between a pair of terms defined in the Gene Ontology.
 Four tests have been designed.
 Each test is composed of a set of pair of terms for which we want the semantic similarity to be computed.
 Four tests of different sizes have been generated: